 Mljet Island National Park / Korcula Island

 Today, head on a day trip to the stunning Mljet Island.
 Mljet is Croatia’s greenest island, with a large section of the north western shores part of a national park.
 The island is well known for its two salt lakes – Veliko Jezero and Malo Jezero (big lake and small lake) – that are located at the north end of the island.
 With some of the clearest waters in the world, any of the Adriatic islands shimmer in the sunlight, but Mljet is extra special.
+Start Mljet's exploration with a short hike into the island's interior, followed by a ferry ride to St Mary's Benedictine Monastery, located on an island in one of the lakes.
 Spend the day discovering its tiny towns dotted around the island, the weaving and winding coastline full of nature walks and scenic lookouts and, of course, the sandy beaches, tranquil inlets and turquoise blue shores calling out to be explored.
 Mljet is a little further away and less visited than the tourist hotspots of Brac and Hvar, so you’ll be able to stray away from the crowds and have this peaceful paradise to yourself.
 Head back to Korcula in the afternoon for a relaxing evening, hopefully full of delicious food and some great local wine.

 Catch a boat to Split (approximately 1 hour).
 Situated on a small peninsula on the eastern shores of the Adriatic Sea, Split is the second largest city in Croatia.
 Join a local guide for a walking tour of this stunning seaside town and get to know its history.
 See the original and fantastically preserved basements under the city, as well as the Cathedral in Diocletian's Peristyle and Jupiter's Temple.
 Explore the impressive ruins of Diocletian's Palace – Split's most imposing structure and some of the most interesting ruins on the Adriatic coast.
 Portions of the Palace are over 1700 years old and there’s ample time to walk around.
 Split grew out from Diocletian's Palace and you can almost see it evolving in a multitude of different ways right before your eyes.
 Some cultures might have made the palace a museum, but Split is a dynamic and vibrant place, and now the palace houses many businesses and homes.
 If your feet get tired, why not grab a drink at a cafe on the Riva Promenade and people watch for a while?
 Be sure get your group together for a harbourside dinner – it’s time for more of a relax!